-13. If You are covered by more than one plan - coordination of benefits
+13. If You are covered by more than oneplan - coordination of benefits

-The following coordination of benefits rules shall govern entitlement to benefits notwithstanding any contrary provisions in the Plan.
+The following coordination of benefits rules shall govern entitlement to benefits notwithstanding any

 A. Overview

 Most healthcare plans, including this Plan, contain a coordination of benefits (COB) provision.
 This provision is used when You or your Eligible Dependent(s) are eligible for payment under more than one healthcare plan.
 The objective of the COB Rules is to provide a claim-payment procedure to assure You that your Eligible Expenses will be paid, while preventing duplication of benefit payments.
 If you receive more than you should have when your benefits are coordinated, You will be expected to repay any overpayment.